News Roundup: Google Search Console Rolls Out Insights and More

 If you are a Search Console Insights beta user, you have three options for how to access it.

 - Use the link Google has provided beta users with via its onboarding email.

 “search console insights”query in Google Search.

 Search Console in Search resultsfeature.
 “If you search on Google for a query that your beta listed site ranks for, you should then see a Google powered result titled “Search performance for this query” at the top.
-That result will contain an entry point to Search Console Insights,” Google has noted in their official announcement.
+That result will contain an entry point to Search Console Insights,” (opens in a new tab).

-And now, Google has announced they will include a feature in Chrome that will highlight high-quality user experiences on the web to Android users.
+And now, Google has announced they will include a feature in Chrome that will (opens in a new tab).
 The feature will start with labeling fast links via the link context menu.

 The labeling will be based on the signals from the Core Web Vitals metrics.
 Links to pages that have historically met or exceeded all the Core Web Vitals metrics thresholds will be displayed with a new “Fast page” badge.